A unique illustration and design technique.

 Macro photographer/creative writer

-Mary Lyons is a macro photographer and creative writer.
+Mary Lyons is an Australian macro nature photographer and creative writer.
 She is based in Canberra, Australia.
-This beautiful coffee table book serves to be inspirational and motivational by using a unique combination of macro flower photography combined with inspirational writing and custom illustration.
+This beautiful coffee table book serves to be inspirational and motivational by using a unique combination of macro flower photography from the Canberra Floriade, combined with inspirational writing and custom illustration.

-Mary sees worlds within worlds and showcases the ideas that are inspired by the close-up image of flowers.
-Her passion for Creative Writing and Poetry is all tied together in this well thought out and uniquely designed book of photographs and custom illustration.
+Mary sees worlds within worlds and showcases the ideas that are inspired by the close-up images of flowers.
+Her passion for Creative Writing and Poetry is all tied together in this well thought out and uniquely designed book of Photo-poetry and custom illustration.

 As shown in some of these examples, a macro image of a flower could become a mountain, a wave, volcano or a cloud allowing integration between the poems and the images.
 I think this was a unique way of interpreting the macroscopic world of flowers within the more commonly observed world of nature and I’m quite proud of what we were able to produce together.